symsoft/ecc-api-guide/services.md

 ####Supplementary services
 The following supplementary services are available and identified by _[sid](parameters.md#msid)_ "cfu", "cfb", "cfnr", "cfnrc", "clip", "clir" and "mpty".

-For the call-forwarding supplementarty services "cfu", "cfb", "cfnr" and "cfnrc" an additional parameter "forward-number" is available.
+For the call-forwarding supplementary services "cfu", "cfb", "cfnr" and "cfnrc" an additional parameter "forward-number" is available.

+For the "clir" supplementary service an additional parameter, "mode", is available.
+The "mode" parameter can have two values: "permanent" or "temp-allowed".

 The following service section allows a subscription to use voice and sms and has the supplementary service call-forwarding-not- reachable (cfnrc) and calling-line-identification-restriction(clir) activated:
 ```